eecs-autograder/autograder-full-stack/README.md

     - pgdata14:/var/lib/postgresql/data/
   ...  # Settings copied from the above service block
 ```
-1. Create/start/up the new postgres14 service.
+1. Create/start/up the updated postgres service.
 DO NOT apply django migrations.
-1. Restore the dumped contents into the NEW postgres service.
-MAKE SURE YOU RESTORE TO THE CORRECT CONTAINER.
+1. Restore the dumped contents into the updated postgres service.
+Note for swarm deployments: the name of the postgres container will have changed.
 ```
-docker cp db_backup ${new_postgres_container}$:/
+docker cp db_backup ${postgres_container}:/
-docker exec -i ${new_postgres_container}$ pg_restore --username=postgres --format=c -d postgres /db_backup
+docker exec -i ${postgres_container} pg_restore --username=postgres --format=c -d postgres /db_backup
 ```
-1. In your docker compose file:
-    - Remove the old postgres service.
-    - Rename the new postgres service to `postgres`.
-DO NOT change any other settings.

 Below are snapshots of what the changes to `docker-compose-single.yml` might look like during this process.